November Overview

 Kuantan, Tioman Island, Perhentian Islands, Terengganu, Redang and Kota Bharu

-The North-East monsoon is blowing in from mainland China, bringing with it stormy weather.
-During this period the east coast will experience high levels of rainfall, strong winds, and rough sea conditions.
-Alot of the east coast island resorts will be closed due to the sea conditions, re-opening in March (avg temp: 27°C).
+In November, the north-east monsoon is blowing in from mainland China, bringing with it stormy weather.
+At this time of year Malaysia's east coast will experience high levels of rainfall, strong winds, and rough sea conditions.
+Unsurprisingly, most hotels and resorts are closed at this time of year (re-opening in March).